Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride through the historic district of Natchez on “Pilgrimage” in the morning, where you’ll explore grand antebellum mansions.
-Need more cycling?
-Head back out to the Natchez Trace trail and cycle as far as you wish.
+Ride through the historic district of Natchez on “Pilgrimage” this morning, pausing to explore grand antebellum mansions.
+If you’re eager for more cycling, head back out to the Natchez Trace Trail and ride as far as you wish.
+An additional independent route may also be available for experienced cyclists—ask your trip leader for details.

 Included Meals: Breakfast, Dinner

-Your Natchez Trace trail tour concludes after an included breakfast at your hotel.
-VBT’s complimentary shuttle will take you to either Jackson-Evers International Airport or to the Fairview Inn in Jackson.
-The shuttle departs Natchez at 9:00 a.m., arriving at the airport around 11:30 a.m. and at the inn at noon.
-We suggest you schedule your flight home no earlier than 1:00 p.m.
-Guests who need to get to the airport earlier or later must make their own arrangements.
+Your Natchez Trace Trail tour concludes after an included breakfast at your hotel.
+VBT’s complimentary shuttle will take you to either Jackson-Evers International Airport or the Fairview Inn in Jackson.
+The shuttle departs Natchez at 9:00 a.m., arriving at the airport around 11:30 a.m. and at the inn by noon.
+We recommend scheduling your flight home no earlier than 1:00 p.m.
+Guests needing to reach the airport earlier or later must make their own transportation arrangements.

 Included Meals: Breakfast